Leonardoleo/Aplos-Simple-Todo-App/README.md

 The deployment on vercel is not ready yet though the production is active at enviroments.
 Its just for testing purpose.

 This app is under prototype.

+It's open source.
+Anyone can contribute this project n share ideas to make new features.